Countly/countly-sdk-documentation/web/next.md

 </p>
 <h3 id="h_01HABTQ4397KTBE8EHNMVFRQ7V">Collect User Data From Filled Forms</h3>
 <p>
-  <span style="font-weight: 400;">This method will look into the forms filled out by your users and will try to gather data, such as names, email addresses, usernames, etc.<br>All forms will automatically be checked, but you have the option to provide a form element if you would like to collect data only from a specific form, or select a method multiple times for different forms.
+  <span style="font-weight: 400;">This method will look into the forms filled out by your users and will try to gather data, such as names, email addresses, usernames, etc.</span><br>
+  <span style="font-weight: 400;">All forms will automatically be checked, but you have the option to provide a form element if you would like to collect data only from a specific form, or select a method multiple times for different forms.
 Also, if you are already providing data for users, then you would not want to overwrite it.
 You may set the third parameter as true to indicate that data found should be stored in custom properties.</span>
 </p>
 <div class="tabs">
   <div class="tabs-menu">